How to build responsive banner ads with HTML5

 Additionally, drop large bodies of copy and focus on the impact of your imagery.
 Also, given screen size, your ad must be engaging and not intrusive.
 Digital advertising went mobile ages ago – go where your consumers are and produce awesome HTML5 responsive banners for them.

-Without HTML5 you cannot create and maintain compelling dynamic data powered banner ads.
+Without HTML5 you cannot create and maintain compelling dynamic, data–powered banner ads.
 Limit yourself to producing only the most basic of banners and you’ll find yourself restricted to one message.
 While, a competitor can potentially deliver 2000.
 Yes, really: via consistent data feed updates, and automation.
 One HTML5 responsive banner can deliver 2000 messages in the time it takes to produce one statically.

 As mentioned, the beauty of HTML5 is that it provides you with complete control.
-The same is true of a banner connected to a feed source – but more so: you have the option to update the banner in real-time.
+The same is true of a banner connected to a data feed – but more so: you have the option to update the banner in real-time.

-For example, take a HTML banner campaign showing the most popular items in an e-commerce store.
+For example, take a HTML5 banner campaign showing the most popular items in an e-commerce store.
 When an item is sold out this is then automatically reflected in the product listing shown in the dynamic banner.
 This is great for both viewers and the e-commerce business!

 Hopefully, by now, you’ve realised that building HTML5 responsive banner ads is the best option for your digital display advertising needs.
 With so much flexibility, viewability across multiple screens and platforms, there simply is no better technology for banners.
 Better ads, better designs, better metrics – all are possible.